markitecht/legendary-guitars/content/english/post/the-history-of-jimi-hendrix-s-stratocaster-izabella.md

 **Features Of Jimi Hendrix’s Izabella**

-Since the guitar is a left-handed design, a right-handed player would see the strings strung in the wrong direction.
 The Fender white Stratocaster Izabella had a vintage design.
 It came with a two-piece maple neck and had no skunk stripe.
 Additionally, it had a truss rod adjustment at the heel.
 The guitar was a 1968 Olympic White Strat.
 The "F style" neck plate, along with the pickups and hardware, all bore the standard 1968, with the production serial number 240981.

 The [features](https://www.themusiczoo.com/products/fender-custom-shop-jimi-hendrix-stratocaster-izabella-limited-edition-olympic-white) of the reissued Stratocaster Izabella include: